SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 Treatment for Postpartum Shoulder Dystocia Side Effects

 If shoulder dystocia isn’t resolved during labor, both mother and baby can suffer painful postpartum side effects.
+It is considered a medical emergency that must be addressed immediately.
+Without swift intervention, the mother and baby could both suffer injuries.

 Treatment for the Baby